brunopostle/homemaker-addon/README.md

   - [TopologicCore](https://github.com/wassimj/Topologic).
 This is a C++ library which you build and install using the standard cmake build system.
 It requires the opencascade library and headers which should be available from your distribution.
 - [blenderbim](https://blenderbim.org/) blender add-on, just download the ZIP and install from the blender preferences menu.
 - [pyyaml](https://pyyaml.org/) python module.
-- [ezdxf](https://ezdxf.readthedocs.io/en/stable/index.html) python module for reading assets, which are in DXF format until we can figure out how to use IFC asset libraries.

 ## About